ashawkey/torch-ngp/readme.md

 # Difference from the original implementation
 * Instead of assuming the scene is bounded in the unit box `[0, 1]` and centered at `(0.5, 0.5, 0.5)`, this repo assumes **the scene is bounded in box `[-bound, bound]`, and centered at `(0, 0, 0)`**.
 Therefore, the functionality of `aabb_scale` is replaced by `bound` here.
-* For the hashgrid encoder, this repo only implement the linear interpolation mode.
+* For the hashgrid encoder, this repo only implements the linear interpolation mode.
 * For the blender dataest, the default mode in instant-ngp is to load all data (train/val/test) for training.
 Instead, we only use the specified split to train in CMD mode for easy evaluation.
 However, for GUI mode, we follow instant-ngp and use all data to train (check `type='all'` for `NeRFDataset`).
 * For TensoRF, we don't implement AABB shrinking and regularizations other than L1.